0AnonymousSite0/Social-media-data-to-Interrelated-informtion-to-Parameters-of-virtual-road-model/README.md

 # 2 The specifications of critical codes

-## 2.1 Run the whole approach: “SMD2II2PM.py”
+## 2.1 Run the whole approach: “The improved SMDS.py”

 Use your own key of twitter API and Neo4j parameters